Skip to main content

 Nuclear export inhibitor

-The nucleus of a cell holds most of the cell’s important substances needed to make the proteins the cell uses to function and stay alive.
+The nucleus of a cell holds most of what the cell needs to make the proteins so it can function and stay alive.
 A protein called XPO1 helps carry other proteins from the nucleus to other parts of the cell to keep it working.

 Selinexor (Xpovio) is a drug known as a nuclear export inhibitor.
 It works by blocking the XPO1 protein.
-When the diffuse large B-cell lymphoma (DLBCL) cell cannot move proteins outside of its nucleus, the lymphoma cell dies.
+When a lymphoma cell can’t move proteins outside of its nucleus, the cell dies.

 It is a pill that is taken on the first and third day of each week.